Day 1: Cusco – Ollantaytambo – KM 82 – Lluchapampa

 Day 2: Lluchapampa – Dead Woman’s Pass – Runkurakay Pass -Phuyupatamarca

 Leave your alarm clocks at home.
 Instead, your wake up call will be a hot cup of coca tea in bed.
 We will start early.
 We’ll hike for roughly 2 hours to the highest pass of the trek, Dead Woman’s Pass (4215 meters/13829 feet).
-On reaching the pass we’ll stop for a short break to enjoy the views before setting off again to descend to the next valley (Pacaymayu Valley – Hidden River).
-It’s another 2 hours down the side of the valley to our lunch spot and a chance to refill our water bottles.
-After lunch we begin ascending again to the second pass of the trek.
-It’s 2 hours to the pass and along the way we’ll stop at a small Inca site (Runku Raccay) and see two huge waterfalls cascading down the opposite side of the valley.
+On reaching the pass we will stop for a small break to enjoy the views before setting off again to descend to the next valley (Pacaymayo Hidden River).
+It’s another 2 hours down the side of the valley to our lunch stop and a chance to refill our water bottles.
+After lunch we’ll start ascending again to the second pass of the hike.
+It’s two hours to the pass and along the way we’ll stop at a small Inca site (Runku Raccay) and see two huge waterfalls cascading down the opposite side of the valley.
 After the second pass, it’s another 3 hours downhill and Inca flat (gradual inclines), as we make our way towards our final campsite, Phuyupatamarca (3,680 meters).
-This area of the Inca Trail had stunning views of the Vilcabamba mountain range, as well as abundant flora and fauna.
-We’ll arrive to our campsite, where we’ll get our first view of Machu Picchu mountain and the Urubamba river.
-We’ll settle in to our campsite, as the sun goes down, we can enjoy the beautiful sunset over the snow-capped peaks.
+This site of the Inca Trail had stunning views of the salkantay mountain range, as well as abundant flora and fauna.
+We’ll reach to our camping site, where we’ll get our first view of Machu Picchu mountain and the sacred valley river.
+We’ll settle in to our campsite, as the sun goes down, we can enjoy the beautiful sunset over the andes snow-capped peaks.

 Total Distance: 16 km (10 miles)